Spring 2021 UNR Executive MBA Newsletter

-Can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?
+Denis Phares, can you please tell us a bit about yourself, your career, and why you chose to pursue an EMBA?

-What professional challenge(s) have you faced recently, and how did you handle/overcome it?
+Denis, what professional challenge has Dragonfly Energy faced recently, and how did you handle/overcome it?

 What have you found most rewarding about your career?

 Working for myself, innovating, and making a positive contribution.